catscarlet/makeiso-kuroko/README.md

 This is a tool for making CentOS7 ISO of yourself.

-This only works for CentOS-7-1611.
-For other version such as 1511, 1708, 1804, and other linux distributions, please wait for more time.
+This only works for CentOS-7.3.1611.
+For other version such as 1708, 1804, and other linux distributions, please wait for more time.

 ## Requirement

 - An avaliable Linux platform.
-CentOS 7 is prefered, but Ubuntu is also OK
+CentOS 7 is prefered, but Ubuntu is also OK.
 - A CentOS-7-x86_64-Everything-1611.iso image
 - genisoimage (A RPM package is included in Everything 1611 iso image)
 - createrepo (A RPM package is included in Everything 1611 iso image)
-- rsync 3.1.1+ (not included in Everything 1611 iso image, but A RPM package is included in this repository)
+- rsync 3.1.1+ (not included in Everything 1611 iso image.
+A RPM package is included in this repository)

 ## Usage

-Basic order：
+Basic order:

 1. Modify the GLOBAL VARIABLE
-2. Copy addtional files you want to install after the system installation to PAYLOAD_PATH.
-Write a install.sh as the install script.
+2. Copy addtional files you want to install after the system installation to `PAYLOAD_PATH`, and write a install.sh as the installation script.
 3. Run makeiso.sh to generate iso file.

 ### GLOBAL VARIABLE